alex-osman/auto-contributor/README.md

     crontab -e
     ```

-2. Add the following line to schedule the script:
+2. Add the following line to schedule the script at midnight each day:

     ```sh
     0 0 * * * /bin/bash /path/to/your/contributor.sh